Olav Nygard: Life and background

 Nygard was born in an isolated farm in Modalen Municipality, Norway, being the second youngest of altogether ten siblings.
 He started writing relatively early, mainly poems, and was soon determined to become a full-time writer.
 His childhood, however, was not easy, losing his mother at the age of ten, and having to work at his father's farm after finishing elementary school.
 He was a very gifted wood carver, creating, among other things, his own fiddle, which he would use playing at local dancing arrangements.
 He had a special interest in the local dialect, collecting tales and words told by his father.
 Finally, during his 1904-1905 stay at Møre Folkehøgskule in Ørsta, Nygard came in touch with a more academic group of people.
 He met Petra Krøvel, his first wife, who died of tuberculosis shortly afterwards.
-From 1909-1910 he lived in Oslo, partially at Labråten, the Asker residence of Arne Garborg.
+From 1909 to 1910 he lived in Oslo, partially at Labråten, the Asker residence of Arne Garborg.
 The advice and support of him and his wife Hulda Garborg were of great importance for Nygard, even later on in life.
 Nygard made his living in several different professions, but mostly as a self-dependent farmer.
 In 1912 he married Rakel Tvedt, with whom he had a son in 1916.
 The little family had money problems almost constantly, making Nygard's artistic work difficult.
 As his first wife, Nygard suffered from tuberculosis.
 He seemed for a while to be recovering, but eventually died in 1924.